RobertoFalconi/MinimalAPIsTemplate/README.md

 Complete and working ASP.NET Core Minimal APIs template, with lots of ready to go examples, including OAuth 2.0 Authentication using JSON Web Algorithms and Tokens (JWA, JWT, JWS, JWE) as Bearer.

 ## Examples of services and middlewares in this template:
-- Architecture based on Minimal APIs pattern with Endpoint Handlers
+- Architecture based on Minimal APIs pattern with endpoints and route builders
-- Asynchronous Service calls with Dependency Injection (DI) and Scoped Services
+- Asynchronous Service calls with Dependency Injection (DI) for Singleton, Transient and Scoped Services
 - Authentication with JWT, JWS, JWE and JOSE
-- Authorization with additional policies using Authorization Handler
+- Authorization with additional custom policies using Authorization Handler
 - Dapper ORM for mapping from SQL to objects and viceversa
 - Docker container deployment
 - Entity Framework Core for mapping SQL to objects and viceversa, with LINQ and DbContextFactory